2023 Tours bombing: Legal proceedings

 The prefect of Indre-et-Loire and the mayor of Tours visited the site shortly after the attack.
 An investigation for "attempted murder" has been opened by the judicial police and the Central Office for the Fight against Crimes against Humanity and Hate Crimes (OCLCH).

 Suspect

-The suspect, a 17-year-old integralist Catholic, was arrested on June 1, 2023, and placed in police custody.
+The suspect, a 17-year-old integralist, was arrested on June 1, 2023, and placed in police custody.
 After a search at his residence, the police discovered hydrochloric acid and a manual used for bomb-making.